pshirole/pranavshirole.github.io/_posts/2020-02-10-Crime-SF-Maps.md

 <img src= "/assets/img/sf_crime/map1.JPG">

-Let's create clusters of neighborhoods.
-The number of crimes per clusters is denoted on the cluster circle.
-In a Jupyter notebook, you can interact with the map - click on a cluster to zoom in, in on a marker to check the category of the crime.
+Let's group the markers into different clusters.
+Each cluster is then represented by the number of crimes in each neighborhood.
+These clusters can be thought of as pockets of San Francisco which you can then analyze separately.
+We instantiate a *MarkerCluster* object and add all the data points in the dataframe to this object.

 ```python